miramastoras/DeepPolisher_manuscript/paper_analysis/Validating_gene_impact_1KG.md

 ## Validating impacted genes with 1000G variant calls

+### Liftover locations of mutations from assemblies to GRCh38